gitreunion/datacup-challenge-esi-flipside/README.en.md

 # La Réunion DataCup Challenge - ESI'Flipside

-You can traduct your french readme.
+You can translate your french readme.

 ## challenge name